Ingridfiv/ingridsblog/content/wealas.md

 [^3]: Much later, in the eleventh century, we are told that five hides of land is what it takes to make someone a thegn (a noble).
 [^4]: Ine 23.3, 24.2, 32, 33, 46.1, 54.2, 70, 74.
 See Grimmer 2007 pp. 104–5 for a more in-depth overview of these clauses.

 These laws have intrigued scholars.
-Who were these *wealas*, Britons?
+Who were these *wealas* 'Britons'?
 Were they British people drawn into the West Saxon sphere by territorial expansion or perhaps remnants of the Romano-British population in Wessex?[^5]

 [^5]: ***Grimmer 2007 p.
 110; Higham *English Empire* 239-40; Faull***